Pure Competition: Long-Run Equilibrium

 For a constant-cost industry, the supply curve is completely elastic, because any change in the market demand will cause either an entry or an exit of firms until the price returns to the industry's lowest average total cost.
 A constant-cost industry can only exist if there are ample supplies of inputs required to produce the product that will satisfy the entire market; otherwise, increased demand for the product will increase demand for the inputs, which will raise the prices of both the inputs and the product.

-For an increasing-cost industry, the long run supply curve slopes upward because average total costs increase as new firms enter the market.
-This occurs because there are limited quantities of inputs in relation to the market demand for the product.
+For an increasing-cost industry, the long run supply curve slopes upward because average total costs increase as new firms enter the market, because there are limited quantities of inputs relative to the market demand for the product.
 Therefore, input prices rise as demand increases, so a greater quantity will only be supplied if the market price for the product is higher, which is in contrast to the constant-cost industry, where the market price remains horizontal at any quantity.
 Most industries are an increasing-cost industry.

 For a decreasing-cost industry, the long run supply curve is downward sloping, because the price of inputs declines with increasing quantity.
 This usually occurs when the inputs themselves are manufactured and benefit from economies of scale, where increased quantities decreases the average total cost of the inputs, and therefore, their prices.
 The best example of this type of industry is the computer industry, since an increase in demand for computers also increases the demand for components.
 However, since the fixed costs of producing computer components are substantial, the average total cost of manufacturing the components greatly declines with increasing quantity.
 Therefore, the price of personal computers declines as the quantity increases.
 Software is another example, since once the software is produced, the cost of making additional copies is minimal.